itsSaadMalik/yoga_verse_assignment/README.md

 Used RiverPod for statemanagement and tried using injections in possible places And tried to  make things as losely coupled as possible

+<h3>for Navigation i have used navigator 2.0 simple for this small app </h3>
 <h3>Auth :</h3>
 used firebase Auth for user authentication along side clean and friendly UI